 Eclectic dining, outdoor recreation, vineyard tours, and historic attractions: Fairfax County has a little bit of everything!
 If you’re the adventurous type, you can take a horseback trail ride at Colonial Trail Riders, or head to Fountainhead Regional Park for kayaking, fishing, mountain biking and miniature golf.

 You can never go wrong with a good vineyard tour!
 We love relaxing with a glass of Virginia’s finest, and seeing the process makes it taste even sweeter.
 Head to The Winery at Bull Run to taste, learn about, and celebrate some local Virginia wine.
-There’s also some great restaurants around Fairfax County, like Sweetwater Tavern, where you can grab some hand-crafted beers and everything from filet mignon to jambalaya pasta.
-If you’re in the mood for some Indian food, your best bet is Bollywood Bistro, which offers an intimate setting for their mouth watering dishes.
+There are also some great restaurants around Fairfax County, like Sweetwater Tavern, where you can grab some hand-crafted beers and everything from filet mignon to jambalaya pasta.
+If you’re in the mood for some Indian food, your best bet is Bollywood Bistro, which offers an intimate setting for their mouth-watering dishes.

 Want to know what it’s like to live in Fairfax County?
 Let’s go on a neighborhood orientation tour!